s92025592025/iTYAPN-Information-System/README.md

     <li>2016/08/29: can edit contact information in the tickets now</li>
     <li>2016/08/30: can delet tickets from list now</li>
     <li>2016/08/31: can search company from search pag(but still can't see details)e</li>
+    <li>2016/08/31: can see company details with all the data in sql server and some simple statics</li>
   </ul>